-The practice of “pinning dependencies” refers to making explicit the versions of software your application depends on.
-It takes different forms in different frameworks, but the high-level idea is to “freeze” dependencies so that deployments are repeatable.
+The practice of “pinning dependencies” refers to making explicit the versions of software your application depends on (defining the dependencies of new software libraries is outside the scope of this document).
+Dependency pinning takes different forms in different frameworks, but the high-level idea is to “freeze” dependencies so that deployments are repeatable.
 Without this, we run the risk of executing different software whenever servers are restaged, a new team-member joins the project, or between development and production environments.
-In addition to repeatability, pinning dependencies allow automatic notifications of vulnerable dependencies (via Gemnasium, Requires.io, etc.).
+In addition to repeatability, pinning dependencies allows automatic notification of vulnerable dependencies via static analysis.

 As such, all deployed applications should be pinning their library (and where possible: language, OS, etc.) versions.
 Let’s look at how to implement this in different languages.

 No action is necessary for dependencies to be pinned.
 This is because the

 in development, causing it to be deployed along with the source code: